 As mentioned above, the ranking can be influenced by optimizing the listing or web pages regularly.
 However, the optimization needs to be long-term focused, and changes have to be made based on customer/user preferences.

 Both Amazon and Google distinguish between paid and organic search results.
 They use an auction procedure to display the results.
 Advertising is a major income for both Google and Amazon.
-However, for Google, advertising is the biggest source of revenue, Amazon advertising is still in its infancy.
+However, for Google, advertising is the biggest source of revenue, and Amazon advertising is still in its infancy.

 One of the major differences between Amazon and Google is keywords.
 If you want to rank your blog or landing page on Google, you need to follow a set of best practices like: